aitshuber/immunizecc/_posts/2022-09-06-as-texas-kids-return-to-school-routine-vaccination-rates-still-havent-recovered-from-the-pandemic.md

 The Immunization Clinic in Stafford has also seen more children coming in for their vaccines this year, but coverage rates are “still not where \[they\] should be,” Nursing Director Yvette Cheeks said.

-[During the 2011-12 school year](https://www.dshs.texas.gov/immunize/coverage/pdf/2011-12_Kg_assess.doc), coverage rates were at least 97.4 percent for each of the routine vaccines required for kindergarten students, and at least 96.6 percent for each required for seventh grade. &nbsp;[By 2021-22](https://www.dshs.texas.gov/immunize/coverage/docs/2021-2022-Results-of-Annual-Report-of-Immunization-Status.pdf), rates fell to a range of 93.5 percent to 95.9 percent for kindergarten, and 91.9 percent to 98 percent for seventh grade.
+[During the 2011-12 school year](https://www.dshs.texas.gov/immunize/coverage/pdf/2011-12_Kg_assess.doc), coverage rates were at least 97.4 percent for each of the routine vaccines required for kindergarten students, and at least 96.6 percent for each required for seventh grade.
+[By 2021-22](https://www.dshs.texas.gov/immunize/coverage/docs/2021-2022-Results-of-Annual-Report-of-Immunization-Status.pdf), rates fell to a range of 93.5 percent to 95.9 percent for kindergarten, and 91.9 percent to 98 percent for seventh grade.

 Some of the decline can be attributed to children who haven't gotten their shots yet, but may do so later.
 Those “delinquency” rates topped 3 percent for the chickenpox, polio and DTaP (diphtheria, tetanus and acellular pertussis) vaccines for kindergarten and around 6 percent for the meningitis and DTaP vaccines for seventh grade.